-In some parts of Canada school is already “back in” but in Ottawa, we have another week until school is back in session, and I am enjoying some time off, but for those who may not be up to date with my encyclopedic library of posts, here are a few good ones for your back to school planning this week.
+In some parts of Canada, school is already “back in,” but we have another week in Ottawa until school is back in session.
+I am enjoying some time off, but for those who may not be up to date with my comprehensive library of posts, here are some good ones for your back-to-school planning this week.

-When my kids were going to High School I was never very happy with all the hidden costs, little did I know how that was nothing compared to higher eduction:
+When my kids were going to High School, I was never thrilled with all the hidden costs.
+Little did I know how that was nothing compared to higher education:

 I Thought Public School was Free?

 I was running low on ideas and asked my wife for a topic for todayâ€™s blog and she came up with the cost of our â€œfreeâ€ education system.
 She had been out shopping for back to school supplies (a HUGE industry in itself) and was telling me about all the â€œbargainsâ€ she was going to have to find to pay for all the unwritten educational expenses.

 (click here for the many hidden costs in your Public Education)

 September is a financial mayhem month for those with kids going to school.
 I am sure September will not be like this one year, and I may even miss it, but not this year.

 Not just a very good song by Green Day, but also an anthem in my personal financial life.
 September seems to create a â€œperfect stormâ€ of debt load that appears every year and I think I can give you the list of the things that are the causes: